Weakly holonomic equivariant $\mathcal{D}$-modules on rigid analytic spaces: Reminder on coadmissible equivariant -modules

-\begin{re} If we consider the right action of the group $G$ on $R$, then we can see that the skew group ring $R \rtimes G$ can be also considered as a free left $R$-module with basis $G$.
-More precisely, each element in $R \rtimes G$ has a unique representation $\sum_{g \in G}r_{g}g,$ where $r_g \in R$ are zero for all but finitely many $g \in G$.
-Indeed, the relation $grg^{-1}=g.r$ implies
+\begin{re} We will often use the presentation of $R \rtimes G$ as a free left $R$-module with basis $G$: each element in $R \rtimes G$ has a unique representation $\sum_{g \in G}r_{g}g,$ where $r_g \in R$ are zero for all but finitely many $g \in G$.
+Under this representation, one can rewrite the multiplication as follows: